Beasta2768/Final-Year-Project/Logbook.md

 		- brief conclusion at the end
 	- don't talk about your own systems structure in the lit review
 ### Project Development (13-14/11/24)
 - Focused on developing my literature review and worked on improving user interface design
+	- Worked on a section covering progressive web applications and service workers
 ### Advanced web development
 - We covered Doctrine Associations
 	 - Doctrine Associations manage relationships between entities (like database tables) using object references instead of foreign keys, with types such as `OneToMany`, `ManyToOne`, `OneToOne`, and `ManyToMany`.